Adaptive Localized Reduced Basis Methods for Large Scale Parameterized Systems: Relaxed trust-region optimization with reduced models

-In our TR-RB algorithm, we build on the algorithm in \cite{MR4269464}.
+In our TR algorithm, we build on the algorithm in \cite{MR4269464}.
 However, we employ a conforming approach, where the reduced primal and dual spaces coincide and are only constructed from snapshots of the primal equation.
 In the sequel, we only summarize the main features of the algorithm and refer to \cite{MR4269464} for more details.
 A deeper discussion of suitable localized a posteriori error estimates and more sophisticated construction principles are subject to future work.

 As usual in the context of the LRBM, we initialize the local RB spaces $V_N^j$ with the Lagrangian partition of unity w.r.t. $\Grid$, interpolated on the local grids.
-Typical for the TR-RB method, we then initialize the spaces with the starting parameter $\mu^{(0)}$ by using local corrections from \eqref{eq:oversampling_problem}.
+Typical for the adaptive TR method, we then initialize the spaces with the starting parameter $\mu^{(0)}$ by using local corrections from \eqref{eq:oversampling_problem}.

 For every iteration point $\mu^{(k)}$, we solve \eqref{TRsubprob} with the quasi-Newton projected BFGS algorithm combined with an Armijo-type condition and terminate with a standard reduced first-order critical point (FOC) criterion, modified with a projection on the parameter space $\Proj_\Params$ to account for constraints on the parameter space.
 Additionally, we use a second boundary termination criterion to prevent the subproblem from too many iterations on the boundary of the trust-region.